-Accordingly, the less famous you get, the better or worse it could be for you, or the better or worse you may be - because of mechanisms that function in groups, ensuring conformism enough to keep it valid or running in its way.
+Accordingly, the less famous you get, the better or worse it could be for you, or the better or worse you seem to be - because of mechanisms that function in groups, ensuring a sort of averagingconformism enough to keep it valid or running in its way.
 If you deviate like an artist, you might benefit under the wings of the mighty.
 A patron could take care of you.

 However, there is a knack to getting fame too.

 Yogananda also said, "In God's eye nothing is large" [Pa 85].
 Accordingly there is no largeness to his teachings and organisation, and avatars are not really great ones, even though he also calls them that - great ones.
 "Realisation teaches you that self-mastery."
-[Ak 345] Oh, does it?
+[Yogananda 1982 345] Oh, does it?
 Maybe "Accomplished Ones" serves better.

 Now the Chandogya Upanishad teaches: "This Self of mine within the heart, is smaller than paddy or barley or mustard or a Shyamaka seed, or the kernel of Shyamaka seed.
 This Self of mine within the heart is greater than the earth, greater than the interminable space, greater than the heaven, greater than the worlds" (III.
 14. 3)."
 It is a paradox.
 However, a higher teaching is that size - great or small - has nothing to do with it after you drop space-and-time for a little or long spell by diving well inside.

 Thera, Narada.
 The Buddha and His Teachings.
 4th ed.
 Kuala Lumpur: Buddhist Missionary Society, 1988.

 USER'S GUIDE: [Link]|

-© 1997–2015, Tormod Kinnes, MPhil.
+© 1997–2016, Tormod Kinnes, MPhil.
 [Email] ᴥ Disclaimer: [Link]